Celebrating 110 years

 In August of 2017, McCurdy Schools of Northern New Mexico began using the name McCurdy Ministries Community Center.
 We are still a nonprofit, a National Mission Institution of the United Methodist Church and still are striving to make God’s difference in the Española Valley.

-McCurdy Ministries Community Center supports the students and families of McCurdy Charter School by providing free mental health counseling services.
+McCurdy Ministries Community Center continues their support of the students and families of McCurdy Charter School by providing free mental health counseling services.
 In addition, we provide after school care, New Mexico Pre-K, summer camp and adult education programs for both the children of the charter school and the families in the community.

 Founder of McCurdy Ministries Community Center